Subdued joy for Gaudete Sunday

 3 That is, beyond the mere use of accompanying the choir.

-4 An exception to this rule is on I or II class feasts that fall within Advent, such as the Feast of the Immaculate Conception on December 8th.
+4 An exception to this rule is the I class Feast of the Immaculate Conception on December 8th.